aelogica/express_templates/README.md

 Everything should work as you would expect.

-Set your editor syntax for .gara files to Ruby.
+Set your editor syntax for .et files to Ruby.

-### Helpers
+### How It Works

-Helpers defined on the view context which return strings will have this strings inserted as markup in the dob.
+ExpressTemplates works via a good-enough stand in for a true macro system in Ruby which would make this type of thing considerably easier.

+Basically, we use these "macros" and Ruby's block structure to build up a tree of components corresponding to the HTML structure of a document fragment.
+Each HTML5 tag is a component available in the form of a macro.
+Unrecognized identifiers are wrapped for later evaluation, presumably in a ViewContext.

+yield and local variables which we may expect to be available in a view context are also wrapped for evaluation later.

 ## Background

-The motivation for this gem is simple.
-The bondage of HAML is unnecessary.
+Sufficent motivation for this gem can be explained thusly:  The bondage of HAML is unnecessary.
 The clutter of Erb is unsightly.

-I want to reduce cognative load, increase development speed and reduce errors.
-To this end I want to keep as much as possible to "one syntax per file".

-With a little imagination Ruby can map to HTML easily using its block structure.
-This facilitates construction of an internal DSL that is "Just Ruby."
+I generall prefer "one syntax per file" for reasons of cognative load and maintainability.

-Ultimately my objective with Gara is to get away from writing HTML directly and to use this as a substrate for building pages out of higher-level, reusable components which include not only DOM elements but also behaviors.
+Ultimately my objective with ExpressTemplates is to get away from writing HTML directly and to use this as a substrate for building pages out of higher-level, reusable components which include not only DOM elements but also behaviors.

-This is a quick subsititue for a realish macro system -- something that accepts and transforms sexp returned from Ripper.

-This is a key aspect of the AppExpress platform at [appexpress.io](http://appexpress.io).
+ExpressTemplates are part of the AppExpress platform at [appexpress.io](http://appexpress.io).

 This project rocks and uses MIT-LICENSE.